Milwaukee M18 FUEL 1/4″ Hex Impact Driver vs Makita 18V LXT Quick-Shift Mode Impact Driver: Head-to-Head Comparison

 Pros

-- Quick-Shift Mode reduces over-driving on delicate fasteners
+- Quick-Shift Mode reduces over-driving and cam-out on delicate fasteners

 Cons